UB-Mannheim/eScriptorium_Dokumentation/Training-with-eScriptorium.md

 #### Step 7: Correct the layout segmentation for all pages
 Repeat steps 5 and 6 for all available pages.
 Ensuring correct layout segmentation on all pages helps to improve the text recognition quality.

-> **Note:** If it is neccessary to correct a large amount of data, it is possible to fine-tune a layout segmentation model by repeating steps 5 and 6 for a small amount of pages, thus creating a set of training data (*ground truth*).
+> **Note:** If it is necessary to correct a large amount of data, it is possible to fine-tune a layout segmentation model by repeating steps 5 and 6 for a small amount of pages, thus creating a set of training data (*ground truth*).
 After creating the training data, you can fine-tune a layout segmentation model and re-run the automatic layout segmentation (i.e., repeat [Step 3: Run layout segmentation on your data](#step-3-run-layout-segmentation-on-your-data)) with this fine-tuned model, in order to improve the segmentation results.
 Check [chapter 3.2.
 How to fine-tune a layout segmentation model](#32-how-to-fine-tune-a-layout-segmentation-model) for further details.

 #### Step 8: Run text recognition on your data
 > **Note:** Step 8 involves automatic text recognition.
 The aim here is to find a model that already works well for your data in order to improve this model further through fine-tuning it .
 Refer to [chapter 2.2 Where to find models](#22-where-to-find-models) if you are searching for layout segmentation and text recognition models.